Guinea Pigs As Pets – God’s Gentlest Creatures

 However, a reader recently informed me that guinea pig females can become pregnant as early as three weeks of age and that males can be fertile as early as four weeks of age.
 I never separated males from females at so young an age and I have never observed pregnancies occurring so young but apparently this might happen.
 So play it safe and separate the males babies from the female babies as soon as you can determine their sex.
 Female guinea pigs have estrus or fertile periods just after giving birth and periodically throughout the year.
 The length of their estrus cycle is sixteen and one-half days.
 They are fertile for 6-11 hours, usually beginning in the evening.
 They come into heat again shortly after birthing.
 Although female pigs are fertile at two months of age or earlier, they should not be breed until they are 4-5 month old and weigh a little over a pound.
 The male used should be about double her age to insure potency.

 A bigger problem is breeding female guinea pigs for the first time when they are too old.
 At 7-12 month of age the female’s pelvic bones fuse, making natural delivery next to impossible.
-So guinea pigs of this age that are having a first litter often need it delivered by cesarean section (dystocia).
+So guinea pigs of that age that are having a first time litter often need the little piglets delivered by cesarean section (dystocia).
 Baby pigs arrive after a pregnancy of 60-70 days.
 They are precocious, that is, they arrive fully developed.
-Babies suckle their mothers for about three weeks (180gms) and then are able to eat the same foods as their parents.
+Babies suckle their mothers for about three weeks (180 gm) and then are able to eat the same foods as their parents.
 Litter size ranges between one and eight.
 Be sure to handle the babies often at this age so that they become tame.